nicoduj/homebridge-harmony/README.md

 ## Changelog

+- 0.3.5
+  - [FIX] TV-Mode : commands are not sent anymore
 - 0.3.4
   - [FIX] TV-Mode : commands might be sent multiple times : switching to a forked version of harmony-websocket
 - 0.3.3